Why you need brand guidelines (plus how to create them in three easy steps)

 Typography

-You may already have a primary font, but most brands will also have secondary typefaces for subheads and smaller text (no more than two).
-Always avoid having more than three fonts.
+You may already have a primary font, but most brands also have secondary typefaces for subheads and smaller text.
+It’s important to stick with two fonts, at most — and avoid having more than three.

 Your brand style guide should also create rules for your font colors, text sizes, and letter spacing.
-Plus, think about whether or not you want to allow bold or italicized fonts, and on what occasions if so.
+Plus, think about whether or not you want to allow bold or italicized fonts, and, if so, on what occasions.

 Secondary logo designs